experimentsym3/experimentsym3.github.io/_projects/3_project.md

 ### 🎯 Motivation

-This project tackles the challenge of next-word prediction in short text sequences using a **multi-layer perceptron (MLP)** built entirely from scratch using NumPy—no deep learning libraries like TensorFlow or PyTorch.
+This project tackles the challenge of next-word prediction in short text sequences using a **multi-layer perceptron (MLP)** built entirely from scratch using **NumPy**—no deep learning libraries like TensorFlow or PyTorch.
 While modern models often depend on large-scale transformer architectures, this work highlights the learning dynamics and architectural challenges of a minimalistic MLP trained on a constrained vocabulary.

 The goal was to predict the most likely **4th word** given a sequence of 3 input words.
 With a controlled 250-word vocabulary and fixed-length sequences, the project focuses on foundational principles: **embedding representations**, **forward/backward propagation**, and **gradient-based optimization**.